Apprenticeship in College Teaching

 Nirmal Trivedi, Assistant Director for Teaching, Learning, and Technology

 Colleges and universities almost all have online offerings as a part of their standard course curricula.
 For instructors, teaching online requires a very different kind of preparation than is needed for face-to-face teaching.
-This interactive workshop will be a starting point for you to critically reflect on how online teaching differs from face-to-face instruction.
+This interactive session will be a starting point for you to critically reflect on how online teaching differs from face-to-face instruction.
 It will also allow you to explore strategies for teaching effectively in online contexts.
-Nirmal Trivedi will facilitate this session.
-Enrollment is limited; please register as soon as possible, but no later than June 22nd.
+Enrollment is limited; please register as soon as possible, but no later than June 17th.

-Kim Humphrey, Assistant Director for Equitable Teaching and Learning
+Kim Humprey, Assistant Director for Equitable Teaching and Learning

-This interactive seminar provides a practical discussion of how to foster a positive classroom climate that promotes student learning.
-Participants will discuss strategies for mitigating belonging uncertainty and stereotype threat in their classrooms through reflecting on their own and their students' social locations as well as considering course content.
-Kim Humphrey will facilitate this session.
-Enrollment is limited; please register as soon as possible, but no later than July 4th.
+This interactive workshop provides a practical discussion of how to foster a positive classroom climate that promotes student learning.
+Participants will discuss strategies for facilitating classroom environments that foster belonging, agency, and transparency through course policies, norms, and habits.
+Enrollment is limited; please register as soon as possible, but no later than June 25th.

 Effective Use of Technology (Elective)